gitlabhq/omnibus-gitlab/doc/update/gitlab_12_changes.md

 users who are currently using those settings are advised to switch to `gitlab_exporter[*]` ones at the earliest.

+### 12.7

+The Redis version packaged with Omnibus GitLab has been updated to Redis 5.0.7.
+You will need to restart Redis after the upgrade so that the new version will be active.
+To restart Redis, run `sudo gitlab-ctl restart redis`.
+If your instance has Redis HA with Sentinel, follow the upgrade steps documented in [Updating GitLab installed with the Omnibus GitLab package](https://docs.gitlab.com/omnibus/update/README.html#using-redis-ha-using-sentinel) to avoid downtime.

 ### 12.8

 PostgreSQL 11.7 is being shipped with the package in addition to 10.12 and 9.6.17.